NORIDIAN/Blue Cross Blue Shield Projects

 The project also included a large divisible conference and training room designed with appropriate acoustics, state of the art sound and video equipment, and the capability for multiple room arrangements.
 The project received a ND AIA Merit Award.

 Changes in food service delivery models, and necessary infrastructure improvements brought about the implementation of a significant food service upgrade for the Noridian Blue Cross Blue Shield Kitchen in 2005.
 The project was completed over the course of 4 months, with the food service remaining in operation throughout the remodeling through a phased construction strategy.
 In addition to the food service remodel, three stacked toilet room groups adjacent to the dining area received updated fixtures and finishes as a part of the project.

 BCBS Critical Systems Operation Center

 In 2000, the Blue Cross Blue Shield facility suffered extensive flash flood damage, including water within the data center access floor and loss of chiller pumps.
-Shultz + Associates, LTD. received Board approval the same year to proceed with the project based on an accepted schematic plan that includes a floor elevation five feet above the current first floor, and a structural system designed to withstand wind loads in excess of 120 miles per hour.
+Shultz + Associates Architects received Board approval the same year to proceed with the project based on an accepted schematic plan that includes a floor elevation five feet above the current first floor, and a structural system designed to withstand wind loads in excess of 120 miles per hour.